Getting Started with NetBird Enterprise Commercial License

 • Cause: server.trafficFlow.enabled: true while running on SQLite.

-• Resolution: Run migrate-to-commercial.sh, select the Postgres migration step, and enable traffic flow when prompted.
+• Resolution: Run migrate-to-enterprise.sh, select the Postgres migration step, and enable traffic flow when prompted.
 The warning disappears once the server runs with Postgres-backed stores and traffic flow enabled.

 • Verification: psql -c '\dt' netbird shows network_traffic_events (and related) tables; events appear in the dashboard's flow view.